weecology/LDATS/README.md

 ## Overview

-The `LDATS` package provides functionality for analyzing time series of multivariate data using a two-stage approach comprised of Latent Dirichlet Allocation (LDA) and Bayesian time series (TS) analyses.
+The `LDATS` package provides functionality for analyzing time series of high-dimensional data using a two-stage approach comprised of Latent Dirichlet Allocation (LDA) and Bayesian time series (TS) analyses.

 ## Status: In Development